mkushnir/mncommon/README.md

 Selective profiling of program code using x86 _rdtsc_ instruction.

 Named profiling blocks.
-Profiling block is a fragment of a linear code enclosed between a symmetric pair of _PROFILE\_START()_/_PROFILE\_STOP()_ macros.
+Profiling block is a linear fragment of code enclosed between a symmetric pair of _PROFILE\_START()_/_PROFILE\_STOP()_ macros.
 Each block can be assigned a distinctive name.